 At any given time, I am usually working on between ten and twenty different projects with a huge range in scope.
 Previous work has included discoveries of fluorescence in chameleons and geckos, biogeography, phylogenomics and phylogenetics, descriptive and functional osteology, natural history, taxonomy, museomics, and ecomorphological evolution.
 My particular expertise is in the herpetofauna of Madagascar, where I have been conducting research since 2005, but I also dabble in cichlid fishes.

 One of my recent research foci has been the evolutionary systematics and taxonomy of microhylid frogs of the subfamily Cophylinae.
 These diverse and cryptic frogs present problems of identification which drive the search for new methodologies in taxonomy.
-I make use of micro-Computed Tomography (micro-CT) to examine osteology, which I integrate into taxonomic treatments, and also use to understand evolution and function of morphology in these highly diverse frogs.
+I make use of micro-Computed Tomography (micro-CT) to examine osteology, which I integrate into taxonomic treatments, and also use to understand the evolution and function of morphology in these highly diverse frogs.
 I am currently also using these frogs as a group in which to develop new methods to acquire DNA sequence from the nuclear genome of old museum specimens, as part of the DFG Priority Programme Taxon-OMICS.
 Since 2014, I have published numerous studies describing over 40 new species of cophyline frogs; you can read about them on the blog part of this website and see a comprehensive list of the species I have described here.

 Private life and hobbies

-My partner Ella Z. Lattenkamp studies vocal learning in bats and is the Managing Director of Moving Child; together the two of us go on periodic adventures.
+My partner Dr Ella Z. Lattenkamp studies vocal learning in bats and is the Managing Director of Moving Child; together the two of us go on periodic adventures.
 Her website showcases these adventures, as well as her research.
 Have a look!